ybur-yug/volt_tutorial/README.md

 This will let us get our todos at the current `_index` as well as have a general route for them.

-Now what controls the route?
-Well, a controller sounds like a good place to start.
+Now what after the route?
+Well, a view sounds like a good place to start.

-## Controllers and Simple Logic
+## Building A Simple View
+## Adding Controller Bindings
-## Adding A Model
+## Adding Controller Logic
+## Beyond Todos: Bookmarking
 ## Validations
-## [optional/maybe] adding a chat client
+## Model Relations
+## Adding Tasks